Direyes0928/DPSS-Journal-Builder/README.md

-# DPSS Journal Builder
+# SSD Journal Builder

-A prototype app to build and manage journal-style templates for DPSS-style case notes and documentation.
+A prototype app to build and manage journal-style templates for SSD-style case notes and documentation.

 ## Current Status